tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 Every function in Haskell only takes one parameter.
 All the functions which take several parameters are curried functions.

-The following two calls are equivelant
+The following two calls are equivalent

 ```haskell
 > max 4 5